Flakes342/Flakes342/README.md

 ### 🌟 Featured Project

-- **BitBud**: My favorite project focused on leveraging AI and ML to create an 8-Bit Linux Based In-house AI assistant.
+- **Mitchi**: My favorite project focused on leveraging AI and ML to create a Linux Based in-house AI assistant.

 ---